verifiablesoftware/vsw/docs/vsw-DID-specification.md

 is successful only if the referenced file produces an identical hash.
 With a cryptographic hashlink, a user will know if a file has been changed either intentionally or accidentally, or maliciously (e.g. by an attacker).
 In the diagram below, we show an example of **hl** hashlink that, when dereferenced, returns unchanged software image.
-For details of hashlink, please refer to [IETF Draft](https://tools.ietf.org/html/draft-sporny-hashlink-05).
+For details of hashlink, please refer to this [IETF Draft](https://tools.ietf.org/html/draft-sporny-hashlink-05).

 # Method Name
 The namestring that shall identify this DID method is: `vsw`